Sarah Schulman and Terry Castle: April 7, 2016 (Updated over a year ago)

-Tags: abstract expressionism, act up, advertising, andy warhol, angela davis, anita loos, barnett newman, bette davis, betty parsons, black power, brooklyn, new york, city university of new york, domesticity, female autonomy, françoise meltzer, french realism, gay liberation movement, gay marriage, gentrification, greenwich village, greta garbo, heresies magazine, homophobia, honoré de balzac, jackson pollock, james baldwin, jewish writers, lesbian fiction, lesbians, literary criticism, marriage resisters, motherhood, new york city, novel, patricia highsmith, paul robeson, psychoanalysis, publishing industry, queer writers, race, racism, radar productions, roberta maxwell, samuel r. delany, sarah schulman, schadenfreude, sexism, sexual identity, spinsters, stanford university, staten island, suburbanization, susan sontag, terry castle, the feminist press at cuny, the open city, university of chicago, valerie solanas, vivian maier, white flight, white supremacy, women and gender studies, women writers, women's liberation, women's movement, world war ii
+Tags: abstract expressionism, act up, advertising, andy warhol, angela davis, anita loos, barnett newman, bette davis, betty parsons, black power, brooklyn, new york, city university of new york, domesticity, female autonomy, françoise meltzer, french realism, gay liberation movement, gay marriage, gentrification, greenwich village, greta garbo, heresies magazine, homophobia, honoré de balzac, jackson pollock, james baldwin, jewish writers, lesbian fiction, lesbians, literary criticism, marriage resisters, motherhood, new york city, novel, patricia highsmith, paul robeson, psychoanalysis, publishing industry, queer writers, race, racism, radar productions, roberta maxwell, samuel r. delany, sarah schulman, schadenfreude, sexism, sexual identity, spinsters, stanford university, staten island, suburbanization, susan sontag, terry castle, the feminist press at cuny, the open city, university of chicago, valerie solanas, vivian maier, white flight, white supremacy, women and gender studies, women's liberation, women's movement, women writers, world war ii

 Added to Poetry Center Digital Archive on June 6, 2016.